tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/API_GetFieldProperties.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetFieldProperties to view the properties of a field.
+Returns properties specific to the field type.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID